-The solar power movement is making a serious splash amongst eco-friendly individuals, and we have the scoop on the latest sunny trend: the solar powered tent.
+The solar power movement is making a serious splash amongst eco-friendly individuals and the rise in remote workers.
+Here’s the scoop on the latest sunny trend: the solar powered tent.

 Designed to bring convenience and connectivity to your camping experience, the solar powered tent essentially allows the outdoorsy to have as much internet access in the great outdoors as is available in the not-so-great indoors.